MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-digicert-configure.md

 ---
 # Set up the Certificate Connector for DigiCert PKI Platform

-Use the Certificate Connector for MIcrosoft Intune to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
+Use the Certificate Connector for Microsoft Intune to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
 You can use the connector with only a DigiCert certification authority (CA), or with both a DigiCert CA and a Microsoft CA.

 > [!TIP]
 > DigiCert acquired Symantec's Website Security and related PKI Solutions business.
 For more information about this change, see the [Symantec technical support article](https://support.symantec.com/en_US/article.INFO4722.html).